hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 }
 ```

 Socket interceptor has two steps.
-First it will be initialize by the configured properties.
-Secondly it will informed just after socket is connected using `onConnect`
+First, it will be initialized by the configured properties.
+Second, it will be informed just after socket is connected using `onConnect`.

 ```java